 - rights– legal, human (respect, dignity, equality)

-The survey also includes two additional questions about housing, two about employment, and one about overall quality of life.
+The survey also includes additional questions about housing, the impacts of the COVID-19 pandemic, and overall quality of life.